Taming the Hydra: Targeted Control-Flow Transformations for Dynamic Symbolic Execution: Conclusion

 \section{Conclusion}

-Dynamic state merging is a well-known technique used for mitigating path explosion Dynamic Symbolic Execution (DSE) where similar program states are merged together to reduce the number of explored states.
-In this work, we propose a novel non-semantics-preserving and failure-preserving compiler transformation called \name to enable better compile-time state merging.
-We develop a framework for detecting false positive bugs that may be introduced by failure-preserving transformations like \name.
-Our evaluation shows \name's utility in improving scalability of DSE and achieving faster code coverage.
+Dynamic state merging is a well-known technique used for mitigating path explosion Dynamic Symbolic Execution (DSE), where similar program states are merged to reduce the number of explored states.
+This work proposes a novel non-semantics-preserving and failure-preserving compiler transformation called \name to enable better compile-time state merging.
+We develop a framework for detecting false positive failures that may be introduced by failure-preserving transformations like \name.
+Our evaluation shows \name's utility in improving the scalability of DSE and achieving faster code coverage.